BatoRoy/smartclose.nvim/README.md

 ```
 ## Setup

-To initialize the plugin, you need to require "smartclose".
-Use the *set_keymap* function to change the keymap for triggering the plugin.
-The default keymap is set to *Ctrl + s*.
+To initialize the plugin, you need to require `smartclose`.
+Use the `set_keymap` function to change the keymap for triggering the plugin.
+The default keymap is set to `Ctrl-s`.
 ```lua
 require("smartclose").set_keymap("<C-s>")
 ```